Artistic Director Murisa Harba

 Murisa Harba / Founder

 Murisa Harba received her BFA in Theatre Studies from Boston University's College of Fine Arts with a minor in dance.
-With countless years of vocal and dance training in addition to her theatre degree, she also directed, co-created, produced, choreographed and acted in the original play, WHITE RABBIT, in Boston which then completed a successful 4 week run at the Bailiwick Theatre in Chicago.
+With countless years of vocal and dance training in addition to her theatre degree, she created, directed & choreographed the original play, WHITE RABBIT, in Boston and Chicago.